syl20bnr/spacemacs-elpa-mirror/melpa/move-text-readme.txt

 (require 'move-text)
 (move-text-default-bindings)

 Acknowledgements:

- Feature extracted from basic-edit-toolkit.el - by Andy Stewart (LazyCat)
+ Original v1.x was a Feature extracted from basic-edit-toolkit.el - by Andy Stewart (LazyCat)